Just Cause 3: Plot

 Six years after the events of Just Cause 2, mercenary Rico Rodriguez returns to his homeland of Medici, a fictional Mediterranean island country that has fallen under the control of a military dictatorship led by General Sebastiano Di Ravello.
-Seeking to restore freedom to his people, Rico sets out to overthrow Di Ravello and his self-titled militia, the DRM, alongside an underground resistance movement led by his oldest friend, Mario Frigo.
+Seeking to restore freedom to his people, Rico sets out to overthrow Di Ravello and his regime, alongside an underground resistance movement led by his oldest friend, Mario Frigo.

-After helping Mario save his forces from complete extermination at the hands of the regime, Rico reunites with another old ally from his past, Dimah al-Masri.
-With his help, the rebels retake the former Medician capital of Manaea and destroy the Vis Electra power plant, a symbol of Di Ravello's power.
+After saving Mario from almost certain death, it quickly becomes apparent to Rico that the Rebellion is on the verge of collapse.
+As Rico begins to help the Rebellion onto its' feet, he reunites with another old ally from his past, Dimah al-Masri.
+With Rico's help, the rebels retake the former Medician capital of Manaea and destroy the Vis Electra power plant, a symbol of Di Ravello's power.
 In response, troops are sent to destroy the coastal town of Costa del Porto as retribution.
 Dimah and her team inform Rico and Mario that Di Ravello has been mining Bavarium, a valuable mineral found only on Medici, so that he can use it to build the most powerful arsenal the world has ever seen.

 While retrieving an experimental scanner for Dimah, Rico discovers his former Agency contact, Tom Sheldon, is also working with the rebellion.
 In the process, the scanner is heavily damaged; Rico delivers it to Sheldon, although not trusting him to have the rebels' interests in mind.
 Mario assigns Rico to rescue Zeno Antithikara, a Bavarium researcher seeking to defect from the regime.
 In response, Di Ravello has one of his new Bavarium missiles fired directly into the heart of rebel territory, the province of Baia.
 At the last second, Rico is able to manually maneuver the missile off its course and crash it into Di Ravello's command base at Cima Leon.
 The rebels hold a celebration, during which Rico arrives with wine stolen from Di Ravello's estate.